 More like a small continent than an island, Madagascar was an ideal hideout for the pirates of the Indian Ocean.
-In the late 17th century this wild, tropical island was uncolonized by Europeans and therefore safe for outlaws.
-All the same, the ever-wary pirates created a fortified base at St Mary's Island on Madagascar's north-east coast which could be easily defended if necessary.
+In the late 17th century, this wild, tropical island was uncolonized by Europeans and therefore safe for outlaws.
+All the same, the ever-wary pirates created a fortified base at St. Mary's Island on Madagascar's northeast coast that could easily be defended if necessary.